ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 The IODA file format represents observational field variables (e.g., temperature, salinity, humidity) and locations in two-dimensional tables, where the variables are represented by columns and the locations by rows.
 Metadata tables are associated with each axis of these data tables, and the location metadata hold the values describing each location (e.g., latitude, longitude).
 Actual data values are contained in a third dimension of the IODA data table; for instance: observation values, observation error, quality control flags, and simulated observation (H(x)) values.

 Since the raw observational data come in various formats, a diverse set of "IODA converters" exists to transform the raw observation data files into IODA format.
 While many of these Python-based IODA converters have been developed to handle marine-based observations, users can utilize the "IODA converter engine" components to develop and implement their own IODA converters to prepare arbitrary observation types for data assimilation within JEDI.
-(See https://github.com/NOAA-PSL/land-DA_update/blob/develop/jedi/ioda/imsfv3_scf2iodaTemp.py for the Land DA IMS IODA converter.)

 The Land DA System includes options to use observation data in :term:`GHCN`, :term:`IMS`, and :term:`SFCSNO` format.
 It also includes a variety of utility scripts to convert observation data to IODA format: